rrvt/CodeGen/README.md

 ### Installing

-run the "msi" installer file.
+Run the "msi" installer file.

 ## Running the tests

-There are only two menu items of interest:
+There are only several menu items of interest:
   - Open Access database
-  - Select Table for code is to be generated.
+  - Select Table for which code is to be generated.
 Be prepared to specify each output file.
 Names will be suggested but may be changed.
+  - If a table template class module is needed (early days only) select the "Create Table Template Extension Module"
+  - Finally select the "Create Map Data Module" which generates 4 files.
+Don't change the file names of the files unless you wish to change a bunch of other files.

+Read through the History and Some Explanation section and construct a simple test case.

 ## History and Some Explanation